Syrian civil war ceasefires

-Several attempts have been made to broker ceasefires in the Syrian Civil War.
+Several attempts were made to broker ceasefires in the Syrian Civil War.

 First partial ceasefire (26 February – July 2016)

 Following talks in Munich, the world powers in the International Syria Support Group negotiated a ceasefire between the main parties to the war.
 On 22 February 2016 the United States and Russia announced the Terms for a Cessation of Hostilities in Syria, pledging "that the cessation of hostilities will be monitored in an impartial and transparent manner and with broad media coverage."
 On 26 February 2016, the United Nations Security Council unanimously adopted resolution 2268 that demanded all parties to comply with the terms of a U.S.-Russian deal on a "cessation of hostilities".
 The cease-fire started on 27 February 2016 at 00:00 (Damascus time).
 The ceasefire does not include attacks on UN-designated terrorist organizations such as the Islamic State of Iraq and the Levant and the al-Nusra Front.
 At the close of February 2016, despite individual clashes, the truce was reported to hold.

 In early February 2016, the formal start of the UN-mediated Geneva Syria peace talks and the opposition's protestations notwithstanding, the Syrian government carried on with its offensive operations in the Aleppo Governorate amidst speculations that Turkey, as well as Saudi Arabia and the United Arab Emirates, were preparing a military incursion into Syria.
 The Saudi announcement was welcomed by the United States.
 Responding to the calls for Russia to stop bombing opposition forces in Syria now that the peace talks had started, Sergey Lavrov speaking in Muscat, Oman, said Russia would not stop its air strikes until Russia defeated "such terrorist organisations as Jabhat al-Nusra and ISIL″; he also stressed the imperative that Syria's border with Turkey be secured to prevent smuggling and the movement of militants.
 Syria′s deputy prime minister Walid Muallem said that any foreign country′s ground intervention in the Syrian territory without the government's approval would be deemed an act of aggression to be confronted: "Any aggressor will be sent back to their country in wooden boxes, whether they be Saudis or Turks."